 How are you going to show up to your life fully this year?
 Are you ready to go ‘all in’ committing to your dreams?
 Which one of the above 5 questions resonate with you the most?

-Let's make 2018 the most kick-ass year together!
+Let’s make this the most kick-ass year together!